Southern Charm New Orleans

-Southern Charm New Orleans (abbreviated as Southern Charm NOLA) is an American reality television series that premiered on Bravo on April 15, 2018.
+Southern Charm New Orleans is an American reality television series that premiered on Bravo on April 15, 2018.
 Developed as the second spin-off of Southern Charm, it aired two seasons.

 The series chronicles the personal and professional lives of several socialites who reside in New Orleans, Louisiana.

 On April 19, 2019, Bravo announced that the second season would premiere on June 2, 2019.